 It is clear that prevention of the spread of bacteria can be minimised by good hygiene practices like hand washing or sanitising, and daily cleaning of your bathroom or ablution facility.

-Initial Bathroom Services can provide you with a custom solution to suit your office needs and includes a range of hand washing, sanitising and drying options.
+Initial washroom services can provide you with a custom solution to suit your office needs and includes a range of hand washing, sanitising and drying options.
 Our specialised intensive deepcleaning service uses friendly bacteria called bio-enzymes and this service is coupled with our free anti-bacterial fogging service.
 Together they will reduce the risk of cross infection ensuring a healthier office environment and thereby reducing your absenteeism rate.

 Read more about the Future of Hygiene and good bacteria can be utilised in our everyday lives.